 Something else to be aware of is that smaller plastic items, such as Tupperware lids, can move around during the cycle.
 If they move too much, they can end up on the heating element even if they were on the top rack.
 Be careful to secure them as best you can to avoid a mess.

-Don’t Fear Multiple Loads
+Don’t Avoid Multiple Loads

 If you are the kind of person who has to carry all the groceries inside in a single trip, you might also be the kind of person who is determined to get all the dishes clean in a single load.
 However, this means overcrowding the dishwasher.
 While all your dishes will get cleaner, there is a good chance that none of them will get clean.

 As such, if you notice anything in the dishwasher is touching, you need to save some of it for another load.
-While it does mean a little more work for you, and more time to wait, it also means eating off of truly clean dishes.
+While it does mean a little more work for you, and more time to wait, it also means eating off of spotless dishes.
 In other words, it is ultimately worth it.

 Trust the Manufacturer

-Finally, your user manual should have instructions for how to best load your specific model.
+Finally, your user manual should have instructions on how to best load your specific model.
 If the advice in the manual contradicts our advice, go with the manual.
 It likely means that your dishwasher has a special feature or a different setup than most and requires a different approach.

 For Maintenance, Repairs, and Installation, Choose Chief Appliance